Chapter 1: Pilot: Running

 Because Riley knew he was right, and the Slayer and her stupid friends weren't.
 He couldn't understand Buffy.
 Nevertheless, he also could understand Giles even less.
 That man had seen terrible things, he had studied Spike's crimes.
 How he and his evil 'family' massacred Europe in the past, just for pleasure.

 And there he was, in his living room, glaring him with mistrust in his blue eyes, taking Spike's side.
 And, why?
 Only because they thought the vampire looked cute.
 Cute!
 Was everyone crazy or what?
 How couldn't they see the lie, his charade?
-Sure, he looked like an angel, with his his golden curls, his blue eyes and that adorable pout on lips.
+Sure, he looked like an angel, with his golden curls, his blue eyes and that adorable pout of his lips.
 But Riley knew better than that; he could see the demon, the monster behind that angelical face.
 And it was his mission to make the world a safer place, to save the humanity of these creatures.

 Yes, he would take him back to the Iniciative.
 Even if he had to fight against Buffy to achieve it.

 A cup of hot blood and a bath had been sufficient to leave him out for the count.
-Now, the three Summers girls were in their living room looking down to his little guest with a fond smile in their faces.
+Now, the three Summers girls were in their living room looking down to their little guest with a fond smile in their faces.

 'Poor kid, he barely had said a word since he was here.
 And I saw the bruises in his side.
 They looked awful.
 Who could do such a thing to a little boy?'
 Joyce's voice was tinged with anger, while her fingers brushed tenderly Spike's pale cheek.